antonbabenko/pre-commit-terraform/README.md

     if they are present in `README.md`.

 2. It is possible to pass additional arguments to shell scripts when using `terraform_docs` and `terraform_docs_without_aggregate_type_defaults`.
-Send pull-request with the new hook if there is something missing.
+Send pull-request with the new hook if something is missing.

-For these hooks you need to specify all arguments as one:
+For these hooks, you need to specify all arguments as one:

 ```yaml
 - id: terraform_docs